Volue-Public/energy-smp-docs/docs/operations/monitoring.md

 - The health endpoint is not responding.
 - Imports via Mesh AMQP Relay of messages from this service are not created within a certain time frame.
 - Observations based on health data – too long time since last data change was received or too long time since an export was created or ...

+### Volue Automation Framework

+Summary/description:

+Output:

+Endpoints/API:

+Things to alert:

+- The IIS Application Pool `WorkflowEngineUI` must be started on the server where the UI of Automation Framework is running.
+- The IIS Site `WorkflowEngineUI` must be started on the server where the UI of Automation Framework is running.

+### Volue Smart Power Apps

+Summary/description:

+Output:

+Endpoints/API:

+Things to alert:

+- The IIS Application Pools `Availability`, `HydroTopologyEditor`, and `MeshConfigurator` must be started on the server where the Smart Power Apps are running.
+- The IIS Sites `Availability`, `HydroTopologyEditor`, and `MeshConfigurator` must be started on the server where the Smart Power Apps are running.

 ### Volue TransferAMQPFile service